detroitpro/blog.rhysticgaming.com/src/posts/2025-11-14-tournament-grinding-history.md

 ## The Hiatus and Return

 After college, life pulled me away from the game for a while.
-I didn’t play much until around **2010**, I got back into the game via a short stint woring for TCG Player.
+I didn’t play much until around **2010**, I got back into the game via a short stint working for TCG Player.
 After that contract ended I keep playing, not that serious but I did top-8 another PTQ.

 ---